The Food Detective makes the work of detecting and managing food intolerances easier:

 Nasal congestion or a runny nose*

 Even before inflammation becomes a definable disease, sufferers of food intolerance may complain of lethargy, brain fog, and a general feeling of unwellness, symptoms that can persist over years.
 In the early stages, these symptoms cannot be easily diagnosed medically.
-Patients may feel their concerns are dismissed as insignificant, or 'all in the mind'.
+Clients may feel their concerns are dismissed as insignificant, or 'all in the mind'.
 In the end, it's not enough to just treat a symptom, it's even more important to learn how to prevent and control.

 * nasal symptoms or wheeze can also be provoked by so-called 'true allergy' an IgE antibody reaction against dust mites, pollens, cat or dog dander, or a combination of these.
 Symptoms of 'true allergy' may tend to be worse in the summer (during pollen season) or in the mornings (if dust-mites are involved).